Sarvesh1814/DeepNeuralNLP/README.md

 # DeepNeuralNLP

 Welcome to the DeepNeuralNLP repository!
-This repository is dedicated to our Master's course IT555: Deep Neural NLP, taught by Professor Sourish Das Gupta, where we explore various aspects of Natural Language Processing (NLP) using deep learning techniques.
+This repository is dedicated to our Master's course IT555: Deep Neural NLP, taught by Professor Sourish Dasgupta, where we explore various aspects of Natural Language Processing (NLP) using deep learning techniques.
 Each branch in this repository represents a single assignment, which will eventually come together to form our final project.

-**Course Instructor: Prof. Sourishdas Gupta**
+**Course Instructor: Prof. Sourish Dasgupta**

 ## Collaborators